SARDAEN - Investment Analysis: Buy Signal or Bull Trap?

 🏦 Industry

-- Steel and energy sector remains cyclical but benefits from infrastructure demand.
+- Steel & energy sector benefits from infrastructure demand.

 🔎 Conclusion